 They offer up a healthy dose of thoracic flexion, enabling you to broaden and stretch your back; hamstring stretch, rotation, hip strengthening and lengthening, and of course, core work.
-I teach all of this and more inside my Pilates online course.

 In order to make the most of these five exercises, here’s a few pointers to keep in mind:

 - Move the legs like they’re coming from the rib cage.
 This will keep you from gripping at the hips

 - Curl the T-spine UP and OVER when you curl.
 Your nipples should point to the ceiling, not be jammed towards your thigh

 - You lower the legs only as low as you can maintain the c-curl (or the t-spine flexion).
 If your legs drop too low and your abs can’t hold it, your spine will fall out of flexion, tensing the neck and hip flexors

 - Move with precision and control!
 If your torso is rocking around or your legs are all willy nilly in the air, you’re wasting your time.
 Remember, just because it burns doesn’t mean you’re benefiting from the exercise so make sure you’re doing it right

 The Abdominal Series of Five

 Now for the meaty part of this post!

 I’ve added a mini-ball to this series to enhance some of the movements but it is not necessary.